 A recent customer, a manufacturer of automotive oil filters, had finally reached a critical point in their business as a result of problems with product quality, specifically regarding adhesion.

-Adhesion failures in the field damage brand reputation, the user’s productivity, and in today’s lightning fast social media blogosphere, word of these failures can quickly spread.
-After a year of product failures, the manufacturer decided upon a proactive approach and brought in BTG Labs.
+Adhesion failures in the field damage brand reputation and the user’s productivity, and in today’s lightning-fast social media blogosphere, word of these failures can quickly spread.
+After a year of product failures, the manufacturer decided upon a proactive approach and brought in Brighton Science

-The hydraulic filters, which comprised of nylon polymer caps and a mesh filter were coming apart upon removal out of the hydraulic system.
+The hydraulic filters, which comprised of nylon polymer caps and a mesh filter were coming apart upon removal from the hydraulic system.

 When the customer needed to change the filter, the cap would come apart from the rest of the piece due to poor adhesion.
 Leaving the rest of the filter stuck in the system caused more delays as it was difficult to remove and created a mess.

-When looking into an adhesion issue, BTG Labs first asks the question: what is the in-place surface preparation process?
+When looking into an adhesion issue, Brighton Science first asks the question: what is the in-place surface preparation process?

 The Materials & Process

 The manufacturer was using a 2-step process which included plasma treatment on their end caps followed by a heat cure.

 Plasma treatment is a very effective way to treat a surface.
 However, there existed a potential for leaving contaminants on the surface because the technicians did not have a way to verify the amount of plasma to utilize.
 Thus, treatment levels varied.

 The second step--heat cure process--has the ability to remove some of the contaminants left behind, and in theory, could make the adhesive more tolerant of contaminants, but this didn’t solve the problem as failures still ran rampant.